Splafty/CeneoWebScraperPH/README.md

 ## 🛠️ Tech Stack

-- **HTML** – The structure of the web pages, defining layout and content.
+- **HTML** – The structure of the web pages, defining layout and content
-- **CSS** – Styling the interface: colors, fonts, spacing, and layout adjustments.
+- **CSS** – Styling the interface: colors, fonts, spacing, and layout adjustments
-- **JavaScript** – Used for interactive elements on the frontend, like toggling tabs and dynamic content updates.
+- **JavaScript** – Used for interactive elements on the frontend, like toggling tabs and dynamic content updates
-- **RWD (Responsive Web Design)** – Ensures the website looks and works well on all screen sizes (desktop, tablet, mobile).
+- **RWD (Responsive Web Design)** – Ensures the website looks and works well on all screen sizes (desktop, tablet, mobile)
-- **Bootstrap** – A CSS framework used to design the UI with already created components.
+- **Bootstrap** – A CSS framework used to design the UI with already created components
-- **Chart.js** – A JavaScript library used to generate dynamic charts that visualize scraped review data (e.g. stars distribution).
+- **Chart.js** – A JavaScript library used to generate dynamic charts that visualize scraped review data (e.g. stars distribution)
-- **Python** – Backend language used for the scraping logic and data processing.
+- **Python** – Backend language used for the scraping logic and data processing
-- **Flask** – Python web framework used to serve the app and handle routing between pages.
+- **Flask** – Python web framework used to serve the app and handle routing between pages
-- **Jinja2** – Templating engine integrated with Flask to render dynamic HTML pages based on data.
+- **Jinja2** – Templating engine integrated with Flask to render dynamic HTML pages based on data
-- **BeautifulSoup4** – Web scraping library used to extract opinions and metadata from Ceneo product pages.
+- **BeautifulSoup4** – Web scraping library used to extract opinions and metadata from Ceneo product pages
-- **Requests** – Python library used to send HTTP requests to Ceneo and fetch product review pages.
+- **Requests** – Python library used to send HTTP requests to Ceneo and fetch product review pages
-- **Pandas** – Used to structure and process scraped data.
+- **Pandas** – Used to structure and process scraped data
-- **Numpy** – Data processing and statistics.
+- **Numpy** – Data processing and statistics

 ---